PaddlePaddle/PaddleRS/docs/quick_start_en.md

 4. (Optional) Install ext_op

-PaddleRS supports rotated object detection, which requires the installation of the `ext_op` external custom library before use. you need ti install ext_op as follows:
+PaddleRS supports rotated object detection, which requires the installation of the `ext_op` library before use. you need ti install ext_op as follows:

 ```shell
 cd paddlers/models/ppdet/ext_op